vdavid/blog.veszelovszki.com-hexo/README.md

 coverImage: image-name-in-article-folder.jpg
 hidden: false
 ```
+- Write the post
+- Use Google Docs to spellcheck the post

 ## Testing
 - Use `hexo server` then see the site at http://localhost:4000.
 It will auto-update (press F5 after changes).